Frequently Asked Questions

 How can I show the total active duration today as a countdown?

-Get this shortcut (requires the Actions and One Thing apps) and select it in the Pandan preferences.
+Get this shortcut (requires the Actions and One Thing apps) and select it in the Pandan settings.
 The countdown will update every time Pandan shows a notification.
 If you want the countdown to update more often, you will need to download the Shortery app and set up an interval trigger.

 How can I start a new session from the command-line?